-Other Place to Eat: Belle Epoque patisserie serves amazing cakes, tarts, quiches and bread (I can also recommend this bakery for a light lunch and afternoon cake).
+Other Place to Eat: Belle Epoque patisserie serves impressive cakes, tarts, quiches and bread (I can also recommend this bakery for a light lunch and afternoon cake).
+Read my Belle Epoque Review.
 Acoustic Café serves breakfasts and Mediterranean food.
-Next door is Trangallan where you can share tapas.
-Fifty-Six is ideal for breakfasts and snacks.
+Next door is Tranga, a Spanish restaurant.

 Belle Epoque Golden Eclair

 Another pub to check out is Lady Mildmay for rustic Mediterranean cuisine.
-For coffee and vegan food pop into the Green House on Green Lanes which is a creative co-working space.
 Wine lovers will enjoy sampling the natural wines along with the charcuterie boards at Yield N16.
-As there is a Turkish Cypriot community here you will find traditional Turkish restaurants on Green Lanes.
+As there is a Turkish Cypriot community here, you will find traditional Turkish restaurants on Green Lanes.

 Newington Green Information

 For more photographs, see my Love Newington Green London Pinterest Board.
 To find out about the history of this area, read the information on Wikipedia.
 The Newington Green Action Group also has some good reading material relating to the history of the area.
 The nearest stations are Canonbury (Overground), Highbury and Islington (Overground and Victoria Line), Dalston Kingsland (Overground).
 It is a walk from those stations, but you get to check out the vicinity and get some exercise!
 Bus routes include 141, 341, 476, 21, 73 and 236.

 Author: Homegirl London.
 Photographs: Homegirl London except for the Perilla image.